h2non/nar/README.md

 Hooks scripts that requires node will use the self-contained binary inside the archive.
-It will be also accessible via `PATH` environment variable
+It will be also accessible via `PATH` environment variable if you want to call it from hook scripts

 **Note**: as you already know, the node binary is OS and platform specific.
 Take that into account if you are going to deploy the archive in multiple platforms